mouseandthebillionaire/RAGE/relatedWork.md

 Day 4: I accidentally skipped a day!
 I actually feel a little guilty.
 "Doing nothing is a good as doing it myself" helps to bring the negative vibes.
 I wonder what a version of this that encourages people to interact with the thing on a daily basis but isn't rooted in such a positive/negative outcome might look like.
 How could you use a carrot rather than a stick?
 What kind of external reminder system could you set up? (i.e outside of the game-world)

+Day 5: The monotony of this is starting to really set in.
+What felt like routine on day 2 now feels a bit boring, with me trying to do the tasks as quickly as possible.
+Perhaps if the tracing portion had some variety?

 ## Sun, P. et al, “Research-Creation as a Generative Approach to Sound Design,” 2021

 A good description of what these projects are, but not really any significant writing on how this changes what we can think about in regards to "generative" approaches to research-creation.
 A bit misleading.